vdclouis/vdclouis.github.io/_posts/2015-12-24-static-sites.md

 Once you're happy with the result just push your changes and you can immediately visit your creation on `<account-name>.github.io`
 It's as easy as that!

-You can also create [Project sites](https://pages.github.com/) instead of a User or organization site.
+You can also create [Project sites](https://pages.github.com/) instead of a User or Organization site.
 You can create unlimited Project sites.
 Isn't that convenient?

 If you're looking for something more than just plain text, Github Pages has you covered.
-Because Github Pages are *powered* by [Jekyll](http://jekyllrb.com/), you can use Jekyll to organize your site and, say, make a blog.
+Because Github Pages are powered by [Jekyll](http://jekyllrb.com/), you can use Jekyll to organize your site and, say, make a blog.

 It even supports custom domains.
 Just add a `CNAME` file to the root of your project and point your DNS records to GitHub IPs and you're all set!